orel-asper/rn-server-logger/README.md

-# harel-rn-server-logger
+# rn-server-logger
-A React-Native module for tracking server traffic, present it in-app and export it (designed for Harel testers)
+A React-Native module for tracking server traffic, present it in-app and export it (designed for testing purposes)

 ## Quick start